ReactJS

 Hybrid (SSR + Client-side)

-You get the benefits of client-side rendering (interactivity, realtime feature flag updates) plus the benefits of SSR (no flickering, improved SEO).
+Instead of passing the result of individual feature flags to your component, you can also pass the entire payload.
+By doing this, you get the benefits of client-side rendering (interactivity, realtime feature flag updates) plus the benefits of SSR (no flickering, improved SEO).

-// Create a client-side GrowthBook instance
+// Create and initialize a GrowthBook instance

 const gb = new GrowthBook({